-While Second Harvest won’t reject items such as potato chips should they receive a big shipment to distribute to food banks, their goal is to provide people with nutritious food they can make multiple meals out of along with information on how to do it.
+While Second Harvest won't reject items such as potato chips should they receive a big shipment to distribute to food banks, their goal is to provide people with nutritious food and food they can make multiple meals out of along with information on how to do it.

 The power of

 Fundraising is critical to the effectiveness of Second Harvest.
 While the donations of large items of food stuff by producers, distributors, and retail stores is the backbone of how the nonprofit agency helps feed some 35,000 people a month, donated funds allows them to purchase perishable items such as produce.